siuying/CSSSelectorConverter/README.md

 # CSS Selector Converter

-A CSS Selector to XPath Selector for Objective-C.
+A CSS Selector to XPath Selector for Objective-C. Support mostly used subset of  [CSS Selector Level 3](http://www.w3.org/TR/css3-selectors/).

-Support mostly used subset of  [CSS Selector Level 3](http://www.w3.org/TR/css3-selectors/).
+I build this converter so that I can use '.class' instead of '//*[contains(concat(' ', normalize-space(@class), ' '), ' class ')]' in [IGHTMLQuery](https://github.com/siuying/IGHTMLQuery/).

 ## Usage